Slighten22/BLE_Server_dev/README.md

 3. DHT22 sensors

 ## Launching the project:
+To flash the program into the STM32L476 board's memory, you should download the `.hex` file from `Debug` folder and flash it using e.g. STM32 ST-LINK Utility program.
 1) Power up Raspberry Pi and STM32L476 board(s)
 2) Connect with Raspberry Pi from PC via SSH (with PuTTy) or VNC (with VNC Viewer)
 3) Connect the 'central' (in Generic Access Profile - GAP terminology) with the RPi - common ground (e.g. RPi: pin 6 <-> STM: pin 9 on CN9) and 2 cables for UART (RPi: pin 8 <-> STM: pin PC10, RPi: pin 10 <-> STM: pin PC11)